Chinese spring offensive: Withdrawal to the Kansas Line (22–23 April)

-As the initial IX Corps step to the rear General Hoge let stand his plan to pull the 1st Marine Division onto a line curving from the Hwacheon Dam southwestward along the Pukhan River and to push the ROK 6th Division north onto the Kansas Line.
+As the initial IX Corps step to the rear Hoge let stand his plan to pull the 1st Marine Division onto a line curving from the Hwacheon Dam southwestward along the Pukhan River and to push the ROK 6th Division north onto the Kansas Line.
 This would not be an easy maneuver because it would require the Marines disengaging under fire and making several river crossings.
-To do this, General Smith had to restore tactical unity prior to movement.
+To do this, Smith had to restore tactical unity prior to movement.
 The 1st Marines was reunited on the morning of the 24th when 1st Battalion, 1st Marines, which had been hotly engaged while attached to the 7th Marines for the past few days, rejoined the regiment.
 Concurrently, the 3rd Battalion, 1st Marines, conducted a fighting withdrawal protected by Marine, Navy and Air Force air strikes and artillery fire by Marine and Army units.
 The battered 3rd Battalion passed through the 2nd Battalion and then both units fought their way back to the high ground covering the river crossing.
 The regiment was under continuous fire during the entire movement and suffered numerous casualties en route.
 At the same time, 3rd Battalion, 7th Marines, set up farther south on Hill 696 to defend the Chuncheon-Kapyong road as well as the southern ferry sites.
 This key position, the southernmost high ground, dominated the Chuncheon Corridor and the Pukhan River and would be one of the last positions vacated.
 On the right, the 5th Marines and the Korean Marine battalion pulled back harassed by only scattered resistance.
 The resultant shortening of the division front allowed Smith to pull the 7th Marines out of the lines and use it as the division reserve.
 By the evening of 24 April, the 1st Marine Division's lines resembled a fishhook with the Korean Marines at the eye in the north, the 5th Marines forming the shank, and the 1st Marines at the curved barb in the south.
 The 7th Marines, less the 3rd Battalion, was charged with rear area security and its 1st and 2d Battalions were positioned to protect river crossings along the route to Chuncheon as well as the town itself.